Diary of my voyage to South Australia

 Monday 20 May 1912

 We landed at Genoa at about 5:15 after a run of 229 miles which was a bit rough, it being very windy which made the water come over the top.
 I was up at 5:30 and watched the ship come alongside the quay.
 About 7:30 the letters came aboard and I received a letter from our Arthur and a post card from F Warburton and later another post came with a letter from my wife.
 After breakfast we changed some money into Italian with a man from the Cook agents and then we went on shore and had a very good look around the town.
 This is a fairly large town, very similar to Algiers as you look at it from the ship.
-We turned to the right as we left the docks and went along the main road on top of the cliffs for about 2 miles.
+We turned to the right as we left the docks and continued along the main road on top of the cliffs for about 2 miles.
 We saw one of the palaces with the gendarmes stationed round the entrance and the guns in the grounds.
 All along the sea coast, every few hundred yards, there are sentries stationed.
 From the road there is a drop of a hundred feet or more in some places to the sea shore which is very rocky.
 We turned to our left past a fair ground and worked our way back through part of the city in which we passed and saw the principal railway station and the cathedral which are two fine buildings but that of the cathedral did not look so nice as it does on a post card.
 Then we worked our way up to the back of town which is on the top of the hill.
 On our way up we came to a very steep electric railway which reminded me of the Douglas Head [Isle of Man] railway.
 When arrived at the top, we looked through a pair of glasses and had a good view of surrounding hills and country and of the harbour and sea front.
 All along the tops of the hills there were 4 or 5 forts and the city itself seemed to have had a wall built around it at one time.
 We had just got to the top of the hill below the main fort when the 12:00 gun went off.
 We had a good view of the cemetery.
 There was some very fine sculptural work in white marble and it all looked very nice.
 As we came down from the top, there was a very nice public park [zoological garden], built round a small hill.
 They have made good use of the ground at their disposal.
 Every so far there is a cage with some kind of animal in it and there are some bust statues of men and women.
 There is also some rockery with water falling over it that is illuminated at night with coloured lights which must have a beautiful effect.
 Across from the park are some big monuments of men, especially one on horseback which is a fine work.
 As we were going up through the town we passed through several fine streets, one of which consisted of arcades I should think nearly a mile long with some fine shops.
 We got back to the ship about 3:00.
-After supper we went to the opposite end of the town where the barracks are.
+After supper we walked to the opposite end of the town where the barracks are.
 While we were there talking, a soldier came past and eyed us all over.
 He stopped a few yards lower down the street and kept his eye on us until we moved away.
 The city itself did not look as nice as Algiers from the front but it was a much cleaner town.
 There are some fine buildings, but not as artistic.
 The majority of the streets are very narrow and the buildings very high, most of them being flats.
 I should not think it is very healthy.
 We saw orders of priests, one kind wearing the black gown and round black beaver hat and most of them seem a very dirty lot.
 The other order wore a brown gown, hood and sandals.
 They carried the cross and beads about with them.

 Tuesday 21 May 1912